-The Ultimate Guide to Natural Herbal Testosterone Boosters
+The Natural Herbal Testosterone Booster Guide

-Also remember that no herbal supplement is a magic-pill.
+Also remember that no herbal testosterone supplement is a magic-pill.
 To really raise your testosterone levels naturally, you have to optimize your diet and workouts, you have to get proper sleep, and you should have plenty of sex, along with bunch of other stuff found around this site.
 Supplements are just there to give you that nudge towards the right direction, but never think that they’re anywhere near equivalent to steroids or HRT.

 Forskolin (Coleus Forskohlii) is not that popular of a herb when it comes to boosting testosterone levels.
 It’s actually marketed as a fat burner, and mainly to desperate women, by no other than the ridiculous TV persona; Dr. Oz.

 But Dr. Oz and the fat melting claims aside, forskolin can actually be a potent herbal testosterone booster for men.

 This is because it stimulates cyclic adenosine monophosphate (cAMP) production in the body, and cAMP acts as a second messenger between cells and hormones.

 Increased cAMP levels should, by all the laws of common sense, increase the sensitivity, amount, and activity of hormones all over the body.
 And forskolin is actually so effective at boosting cAMP, that scientists use it as a positive control in test-tubes.